What types of roofs are there?

-Click the following links to view shingle warranties (Please note that asphalt shingle systems have a typical life as follows: 3 tab = 20-30 years of use (not all of that time is under warranty).
+Click the following links to view shingle warranties (Please note that asphalt shingle systems have a typical life as follows: 3 tabs = 20-30 years of use (not all of that time is under warranty).
 Architectural/ laminated = 30-50 years of use, (again not all of that time is under manufacturer warranty).
 All manufacturers have different warranties that govern the different aspects of the shingles.
-High profile shingles will often give you more than 50 years of use on your roof and many many years after that, especially when paired with their appropriate underlayment (30 lb synthetic felt):
+High-profile shingles will often give you more than 50 years of use on your roof and many many years after that, especially when paired with their appropriate underlayment (30 lb synthetic felt):

-The great thing about asphalt shingles is when they are installed correctly they are a maintenance free roof; they perform their function without help during their life and when their life is worn either due to old age or severe weather, they are to be replaced.
+The great thing about asphalt shingles is when they are installed correctly they are a maintenance-free roof; they perform their function without help during their life and when their life is worn either due to old age or severe weather, they are to be replaced.

-Asphalt shingles dominate the majority of the residential market because they are commonly much cheaper than a metal, stone, or wood shake roofs.
+Asphalt shingles dominate the majority of the residential market because they are commonly much cheaper than metal, stone, or wood shake roofs.

 3 tab shingles are difficult to get on our current market, because they are quickly becoming obsolete, as architectural shingles are quickly taking over and have become the most common shingle, due to their higher resistance to wind and water penetration.